Classifying fusion rules of anyons or SymTFTs: A general algebraic formula for domain wall problems and quantum phase transitions: Bulk semionization for Majorana fermion and related homomorphism: Structures compatible with homomorphism

 One can check that the above four objects, $\{ I',\psi',e',m'\}$, satisfy the double semion fusion rules, and they provide the $\mathbb{Z}_{2}$-graded SymTFT $\mathbf{S}$ or chiral Majorana fusion ring\cite{Ginsparg:1988ui}.
 It should be stressed that $\otimes$ is \emph{not} the Deligne product, $\boxtimes$, but the tensor product.
 Because the above sandwich construction is just a combination of the procedures taking tensor product and subalgebra, it is compatible with the homomorphism $\rho$ in the main text when the $\mathbb{Z}_{N}$ group ring structure is unbroken.
 The discussions in this section hold true for the $\mathbb{Z}_{N}$ symmetric model $\mathbf{B}$, $\mathbb{Z}_{N}$ extended theory $\mathbf{F}$, and the resultant $\mathbb{Z}_{N}$-garded SymTFT $\mathbf{S}$ in general.

 We also note that there exist related but different connections between two copies of the chiral Ising model and chiral Majorana fermion model\cite{Hung:2013qpa,Lan:2014uaa}.
+We also note that the related lattice gauge theoretic formulations have been studied in \cite{Zhao:2025zsb}.
 We distinguish the two copies of the chiral Ising model by upper index $\{1\}$ and $\{2\}$ and denote the UV theories as $\{ I^{i},\psi^{\{ i\}}, \sigma^{\{ i\}}\}$.
 Then the following ring homomorphism holds,

 It should be stressed that we have taken subalegebra of the two copies of the Ising theory, excluding $\sigma^{[1]}\otimes I^{[2]}$, $I^{[1]}\otimes \sigma^{[2]}$,$\sigma^{[1]}\otimes \psi^{[2]}$, $\psi^{[1]}\otimes \sigma^{[2]}$, and this exclusion is also a consequence of half-integral condition in forming the connected etale algebra.
 Because the IR theory does not have the algebraic dimension of the double semion model, $4$, the homomorphism is \emph{not} surjective and unconventional from the context of massless RG and gapped domain wall.
 However, by introducing the relation $\sigma'=\frac{e'+m'}{\sqrt{2}}$, the homomorphism, $\rho:\prod_{i}\mathbf{A}^{\{ i\}}\rightarrow \{I', \psi', \sigma' \}$ becomes surjective.
-This identification inevitably induces the unusual coefficient $\sqrt{2}$.
+This identification inevitably induces the unusual coefficient $\sqrt{2}$ \footnote{Moreover, this number corresponds to the quantum dimension of $\sigma'$.
+We study related phenomena elsewhere.}.
 In other words, the object $\mu=\frac{e'-m'}{\sqrt{2}}$ is \emph{emergent} from this view.
 However, this emergence stems from the discrepancy between the bosonic UV and fermionic IR theories, and one can exclude this emergence by treating either the bosonic UV and IR theories or the fermionic UV and IR theories.

 It should be remarked that to make the homomorphism surjective in the fermionic basis, it is necessary to introduce the extended object, chiral disorder field $\mu^{\{i\}}$, which satisfies the following relations,